toliva/ConnectivityContent/apis/Product-API/02-reference.md

 ```
 Where “RVFDVXNlcjplUWNQYSQkd29yRA==” is the string “EQCtest12933873:cc47an46 (username:password) Base64-encoded.

+For more information about getting started for the first time, and authorization, please refer to the [FAQ & Guides section](guides.html#/howtogetstarted)

 ## API Principles & Standards

 - **HTTP 1.1** : Our API only supports HTTP 1.1.
 Requests made with HTTP 1.0 explicitly will be denied.